lmarquar/ConservationCoin/README.md

 What to look out for:
   - the Currency is expandable
   - how to handle someone wanting to trade soil in for coins.
 Who handles it.
 It cannot be done unsupervised.
+  - figuring a good tool out to estimate protected zone area.
+  - If land is bought.
+Who makes sure it stays unused:
+    - Someone looking on Google Maps?

 Approach:
   - It is most likely going to be build with 'Cosmos'